dibollinger/amcduke32/README.md

 * `<distance>`: Negative values increase the distance at which the sound is heard; positive ones reduce it.
 Can range from -32768 to 32767.
 * `<volume>`: Ranges from 0 to 16384, with 1024 being the default volume.
 Changes the actual volume of the sound being played.

+#### __ifcfgvar__

+Usage: `ifcfgvar <var>`

+Can only be used with variables.
+Will check if the CFG contains the given variable, and if yes, follows the `true` path, `false` otherwise.

+Its main use is to allow loading variables stored inside the CFG that have a nonzero default value.
+The problem is that `loadgamevar` will overwrite the value of the variable with 0 if the variable is not present.
+By using this conditional, we can prevent this.

+#### __ifpdistlvar and ifpdistgvar__

+Usage:
+* `ifpdistlvar <var>`
+* `ifpdistgvar <var>`

+Branches if the distance from the actor to the player is less/greater than the value in the provided variable.

+Variant of `ifpdistl` and `ifpdistg` that takes variables as arguments instead of a constant.

+Required to allow customizing the particle effect distance at runtime, rather than at compile-time.

+#### __mkdir__

+Usage: `mkdir <quote_label>`

+Creates a directory in the current moddir/profile directory/current working directory, with the given quote as path.

+Does not throw an error if directory already exists.

 #### __setmusicvolume__

 Usage: `setmusicvolume <percent>`